kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

       - print_to_stdout: ~
 ```

-### Accessing to the current iterator within the loop kernel
+### Accessing to the current iterator value within the loop kernel

 ```